Human remains found in Augusta are those of Gardiner woman, missing since 2017

 Human remains discovered April 7 in a densely wooded area in Augusta have been identified as Megan Gregory, who disappeared in June 2017.

-In a joint news release issued Thursday morning by Augusta and Gardiner police, officials say that the Medical Examiner’s Office was able to identify Gregory using dental records.
+In a joint news release issued Thursday morning by Augusta and Gardiner police, officials say that the Medical Examiner’s Office was able to identify Gregory using dental records, but a cause of death has not been determined.

-Evidence collected at the scene, and an examination of the remains indicates that Gregory’s death was not suspicious.
+Evidence collected at the scene, and an examination of the remains indicates that Gregory’s death was not suspicious, police say.

+At the time of the discovery, Kevin Lully, deputy chief of the Augusta Police Department, said identification could take some time.

+“There’s not enough evidence for us to be able to tell who it might be,” Lully said.
+“They really have to roll up their sleeves on this one.”

 -